Niagara PRO Original toiletTop Tips for Faster, Better, More Profitable Toilet Installations

 The moral is that when you help clients choose the right replacement toilet, it eliminates both the profit-eroding expense and finger-pointing that come with callbacks.
 That includes choosing a company that stands behind its products for the long haul.
 All Niagara models come with a 15-year warranty on tank trim—the industry’s longest—plus a lifetime warranty on the china.
 And in the case of senior living communities and other MDUs, getting it right the first time also can lead to another, better type of callback: repeat business from satisfied customers.

-How to Get Started: To learn more about The Original and the rest of the Niagara portfolio, visit https://pro.niagaracorp.com/request-a-demo to schedule a product demo.
+How to Get Started: To learn more about The Original and the rest of the Niagara portfolio, request a product demo.